iMDT/ember-imdt-magic-crud/README.md

-# This documentation is old, it WILL NOT work with the current version of this addon, new documentation will come soon

 # Ember Magic Crud
 This Ember Addon is a utility for simplifying the adition of simple CRUD (Create, Read, Update and Delete) functionality to ember projects.